cltl/ma-tm-domains-SDG-tracker/README.md

 Naïve keyword lookup: the program is provided a (hand-crafted) keyword list of terms relevant to the SDG our classifier will be trained on.
 If at least *t* keywords are present, the article gets the label 'related'.
 3. Training data part 2: a sample of random articles is gathered from the GigaWord corpus and added to the training data.
 4. The BERT-model *'bert-base-nli-mean-tokens'* is used to get the sentence embeddings(?); the model is trained.
 We performed a random split on the training data; our classifier (a SVM) was trained on 2/3 of the articles and tested on 1/3.

+**correction** Bag of Words is the Baseline system for comparison.
+It performed really well on the original method (i.e. pre-filter for 'poverty and 'aid ' (step 1 above) - making BERT essentially obsolete.
+I figured that we were clearly biased towards those two words in our test set, so I went back to square one and used Jan's lexical lookup on the entire dataset (8 million + articles - unfiltered).
+With *t* keywords set to 4 - it returns around 3000+ articles and the BERT system performs better.

+**BOW Baseline** - takes the whole  training corpus, lower case with stop words and punctuation removed and trains.
+Then the test set is fit to this vector model and predictions made.